Sending and Receiving Packets

 We have a bit of work to do to get it in the form required by “sendto”:

-Special case: if you want to send a packet to yourself, there is no need to query the IP address of your own machine, just pass in the loopback address 127.0.0.1 and the packet will be sent to your local machine.
+Special case: if you want to send a packet to yourself, there’s no need to query the IP address of your own machine, just pass in the loopback address 127.0.0.1 and the packet will be sent to your local machine.

 Receiving packets

 Once you have a UDP socket bound to a port, any UDP packets sent to your sockets IP address and port are placed in a queue.
-To receive packets just loop and call “recvfrom” until it fails indicating there are no more packets left in the queue.
+To receive packets just loop and call “recvfrom” until it fails with EWOULDBLOCK indicating there are no more packets to receive.

 Since UDP is connectionless, packets may arrive from any number of different computers.
 Each time you receive a packet “recvfrom” gives you the IP address and port of the sender, so you know where the packet came from.